zarr-developers/zarr-java/README.md

 ## Development Start-Guide

 ### Run Tests Locally
-To be able to run the tests locally, make sure to have `python3.11` installed.
+To be able to run the tests locally, make sure to have `python3.11` and `uv` installed.
-Also, you need to set up a venv for zarrita at the root of the project:
-`python3.11 -m venv venv_zarrita`.

-Then install zarrita there with `venv_zarrita/Scripts/pip install zarrita` for Windows and `venv_zarrita/bin/pip install zarrita` for Linux.

 Furthermore, you will need the `l4_sample` test data: